BenK885/msfs2020_airport_etsn/README.md

 ##### This is an early version of the Neuburg Air Base / Fliegerhorst Neuburg.
 The airport can be found on the world map: "ETSN Fliegerhorst Neuburg, Neuburg a.d.Donau"

 ##### Package contains:
-- [x] Secondary aearial imagery in higher resolution
+- [x] Aearial imagery in higher resolution
 - [x] Runway with start positions on both ends (09 and 27)
 - [x] Runway lights for night landings
 - [ ] Taxyway paths